vals-productions/sqlighter/README.md

 c) once your statement is executed, bound parameters are cleaned up, so you can use ``addParam*`` methods again to be bound/used with your next statement.

-Please see the next section that has some pretty straightforward examples.
+Please see [going by example section] (https://github.com/vals-productions/sqlighter#going-by-example) that has some pretty straightforward examples.

 ## Exception and error handling